whitewater-guide/whitewater-guide/packages/mobile2/docs/PHASE_4_NAVIGATION.md

     └── SUGGESTION → PlaceholderScreen
 ```

-### Auth gating in mock phase

-Since there's no real auth in this phase, use a simple boolean toggle (e.g. React context or MMKV flag) to simulate logged-in / logged-out state.
-The drawer items and FAB actions respect this flag, enabling E2E tests for both auth states:

-- **Logged out**: drawer shows "Sign In", "Logbook" goes to AUTH_STACK
-- **Logged in**: drawer shows "My Profile", "Logbook" goes to LOGBOOK

-A dev-only toggle button (or a special testID element) lets E2E tests switch auth state.

 ### Key react-navigation v7 implementation notes

 - Use **dynamic API** (not static) — required for conditional tab visibility (SECTION_CHART)